 For this message, the receiving system acts as the initiator.
 Since the message it sends is application-specific, the layouts of these application-level response messages are defined in the relevant application-specific chapter.
 If needed, this application acknowledgment message can itself require (in MSH-15 Accept Acknowledgment Type) an accept acknowledgment message (MSA).
 MSH-16 Application Acknowledgment Type, however, is always NE(Never), since the protocol does not allow the application acknowledgment message to have an application acknowledgment.

 For this response, the following values are put in the MSA segment.
-Note that the field definitions for the MSA segment fields are in Section 2.13.8, "".
+Note that the field definitions for the MSA segment fields are in Section 2.13.8, "MSA - Message Acknowledgment segment".